Level/level/README.md

 # level

-**A universal [`abstract-level`](https://github.com/Level/abstract-level) database for Node.js and browsers, backed by [LevelDB](https://github.com/google/leveldb) and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) respectively.** This is a convenience package that exports [`classic-level`](https://github.com/Level/classic-level) in Node.js and [`browser-level`](https://github.com/Level/browser-level) in browsers, making it an ideal entrypoint to start creating lexicographically sorted key-value databases.
+**Universal [`abstract-level`](https://github.com/Level/abstract-level) database for Node.js and browsers.** This is a convenience package that exports [`classic-level`](https://github.com/Level/classic-level) in Node.js and [`browser-level`](https://github.com/Level/browser-level) in browsers, making it an ideal entry point to start creating lexicographically sorted key-value databases.

 > :pushpin: Which module should I use?
 What is `abstract-level`?
 Head over to the [FAQ](https://github.com/Level/community#faq).